 PAYMENT TERMS AND CONDITIONS.

 Prices and Payments.
 Massivit will sell the Products, Consumables, and Spare Parts to Distributor at Transfer Price.
 All payments shall be made in accordance with the terms set forth on Exhibit C, subject to initial and continuing credit approval.
 Payments not received by Massivit when due may be subject to a late payment charge of one and one-half percent (1.5%) per month or the highest amount permitted by law, whichever is less.
-Additionally, in the event that Distributor does not pay all amounts due within thirty (30) days after the invoice date, Massivit shall have the right to take reasonable actions to enhance its business and the service to Customers, including without limitation notifying all current and potential customers that Distributor is on credit hold, and that future orders should be directed through Massivit or other distributors.
-Distributor is not permitted to offset any credits or amounts owed to it against amounts owed to Massivit without prior written authorization by Massivit.
+Additionally, in the event that Distributor does not pay all amounts due within thirty (30) days after the invoice date,

 Taxes.
 Prices are exclusive of all Taxes, which shall be borne by Distributor.
 Distributor shall also pay all costs, including collection costs, penalties and interest, associated with the Taxes.
 If claiming Tax exemption, Distributor must provide Massivit with valid Tax exemption certificates.